U.S. Workforce: May 2021 Update

-We've updated our monthly workforce analysis to include Thursday's Employment Report for June.
-The unemployment fell to 11.1%, and the number of new nonfarm jobs (a relatively volatile number subject to extensive revisions) came in at 4.8M.
+We've updated our monthly workforce analysis to include last Friday's Employment Report for May.
+The unemployment rate inched fell to 5.8%, and the number of new nonfarm jobs (a relatively volatile number subject to extensive revisions) came in at 559K.

 The Unemployment Rate